-Orange Belgium officially opened its brand new data centre in Hoboken, Antwerp this week.
+Orange Belgium officially opened its brand new data center in Hoboken, Antwerp this week.

-The company will use the 1,000 square metre data centre to manage the growing demand for mobile usage of its customers, with billions of day-to-day connections.
+The company will use the 1,000 square metre data center to manage the growing demand for mobile usage of its customers, with billions of day-to-day connections.

-The goal, Orange Belgium says, was to create an economic data centre with a balance between sustainability and performance – 3MW electrical capacity and a Power Usage Efficiency of <1.2.
+The goal, Orange Belgium says, was to create an economic data center with a balance between sustainability and performance – 3MW electrical capacity and a Power Usage Efficiency of <1.2.

 Beginning in May 2017, construction was undertaken by Engie Fabricom and finalised by the end of the summer of 2018.

-This week Orange CEO Michaël Trabbia and President of the Board Johan Deschuyffeleer officially opened the data centre in presence of Flemish Minister of Innovation, Philippe Muyters.
+This week Orange CEO Michaël Trabbia and President of the Board Johan Deschuyffeleer officially opened the data center in presence of Flemish Minister of Innovation, Philippe Muyters.

-“I'm very pleased telecom operator Orange Belgium invested massively in this new data centre,” says Flemish Minister of Innovation Philippe Muyters.
+“I'm very pleased telecom operator Orange Belgium invested massively in this new data center,” says Flemish Minister of Innovation Philippe Muyters.

-“This highly innovative data centre demonstrates that the increasing demand for data and digital solutions by Flemish families and companies, can go perfectly hand in hand with a sustainable ecological approach.”
+“This highly innovative data center demonstrates that the increasing demand for data and digital solutions by Flemish families and companies, can go perfectly hand in hand with a sustainable ecological approach.

 Orange Belgium CEO Michaël Trabbia says this investment is just the beginning.